-GDSG 1213 Design I
+GDSG 1213 Design I (3 credit hours)

-This course introduces students to a framework of visual, conceptual and spatial forms in two-dimensional design.
+This course introduces students to a framework of visual, conceptual, and spatial forms in twodimensional design.
 Emphasis is given to visual hierarchy and the elements and principles of basic design.
 Assigned projects will address individual expression and visual language as a means of expression.
 Concurrent enrollment or completed GDSG 2333 Design Technology, required for Graphic Design majors.
-Freshmen/New Graphic Design majors must be enrolled in GDSG 2333 Design Technology concurrently with Design I.
+Freshmen/ New Graphic Design majors must be enrolled in GDSG 2333 Design Technology concurrently with Design I.

-GDSG 1223 Design II
+GDSG 1223 Design II (3 credit hours)

-This course introduces students to a framework of visual, conceptual and spatial forms in 3-dimensional design.
+This course introduces students to a framework of visual, conceptual, and spatial forms in 3dimensional design.
 Students will develop concepts through a variety of processes and materials, including clay, wood, and plaster.
 Emphasis is on exploration of form and craftsmanship.
 Prerequisite: Design I (GDSG 1213) or permission of instructor.

-GDSG 2033 Color Visual Language
+GDSG 2033 Color Visual Language (3 credit hours)

 Color will be investigated in light of the physical, psychological, and emotional effects it evokes.
-Lectures, research and studio projects will explore color theory and law, color harmonies, perceptual relationships, and the use of color as a communication tool.
+Lectures, research, and studio projects will explore color theory and law, color harmonies, perceptual relationships, and the use of color as a communication tool.